 Making each guest custom cocktails?
 Forget about it.
 These big-batch drinks are crowd-pleasers, and guests will like that they can help themselves.
 Mix up a few of the recipes below before the party starts, then set them out on a bar cart, along with a bucket of ice, cocktail napkins, and garnishes.

 Big-Batch Cocktails to Try:

 Step 3: Manage the Mood

 Turn off your bright overheads and use candles to give off a warm glow and cozy scent.
 Before guests arrive, light a Glade Cozy Cider Sipping 3-Wick Candle.
 With warm notes of apple, cinnamon, and nutmeg, it will give the impression you've spent the day baking pies, even if your dessert menu is make-ahead.

 To infuse the party with holiday cheer without subjecting folks to back-to-back tracks of “Rudolph the Red-Nosed Reindeer” and “Feliz Navidad,” mix traditional holiday tunes with modern favorites.
 Especially if your party is scheduled for later in the holiday season, guests will be grateful for a mix of new and old favorites.

 Rent a coatrack.
 It beats having guests pile jackets on your bed.
 Check party-rental sites.
 Coatracks cost about $20, and many times hangers are included.
 Put the rack in the entryway against a wall.

 Soak dirty dishes.
 Fill a large plastic bin with warm, soapy water and keep it in the kitchen.
 Toss in used dishes during the party to save time scrubbing later.

 Signal that the party is over (subtly).
-Lower the music, blow out a few candles, turn on one light.
+Lower the music, blow out a couple candles, turn on one light.
 If guests don’t get the hint, resort to plan B: Start cleaning up.